 People suggest writers to read more, but some also suggest editing.
 Does editing make writers better though?
 Besides helping with grammar mistakes though, how does editing improve a writer's skill?
 In a way, it helps me understand the publishing business more.
 When I was mainly a writer, I knew how the publishing industry worked, but … Continue reading Does editing make me a better writer?

 You'd think writing the novel was the hardest part.
 Or perhaps editing the novel was worse.
 But no. Queries always seem to be the hardest.
 They are the one thing I have never gotten a "this is amazing" from.
 I always get critiqued hard and have to start over again.
 I took a break from … Continue reading Toughest of the tough

 I'm not sure anyone talks about college writing classes.
 Movies say we have our classes in auditoriums.
-Those are only intro classes.
-Writing classes, also known as writing workshops, never have over eighteen people usually.
+Writing classes, also known as workshops, never have over eighteen people.
 I have one with twelve people right now.
 One time only six people showed up.
-On the first day, we … Continue reading What writing classes always are…
+On the first day, we introduce ourselves for almost seven minutes each. … Continue reading What writing classes are like

 I stopped reading when I was about six.
 That’s strange to say, right?
 Here I am: a storyteller, a writer.
 But I also have a tough past with reading.
-Around first grade, I got tired of being tested for reading.
-I hated reading something just to get brought hard comprehension questions.
-I didn’t understand any … Continue reading What book saved me?
+Around first grade, I got tired of those reading tests.
+I hated reading something just to get asked hard comprehension questions.
+I didn’t understand any of … Continue reading What book saved me?